alberto-lazari/computer-science/advanced-topics-cs/module-3/paper.typ

 The actual, experimental tests prove the fact that a good trade-off between interpretability, privacy and accuracy is indeed possible, using the LLM model.

 The authors, though, leave some open questions and topics for the future:
 - What happens when LLM is trained on more complex data sets?
-Complexity limits of this model are still to be analyzed and there is much to study about how it behaves when the number of local maps grows significantly
+Complexity limits of this model are still to be analyzed and there is much to study about how it behaves when the number of linear maps grows significantly
 - Is it possible to make the model interact with more large and complex models (such as neural networks) in a privacy-preserving way?